|Professor John Bell|

 Memberships and Affiliations

-Professor Bell is currently a member of the following groups:
+Professor Bell is a Director of the Australian Institute for Nuclear Science and Engineering and is currently a member of the following groups:

 - Fellow of Engineers Australia